jeremiecoullon/knowitwall/markdown/developer.md

 	- maybe represent direction (ie: on which text was the annotation made)
 - the nodes are clustered into disciplines (physics, history etc..)
 	- these disciplines are either:
-		- defined by users (via tags in the annotations)
+		- defined by users (via tags in the annotations) -  this will happen in a first step in any case
 		- NLP: parse every received article page, find the article text, topic modelling.
-This wuldn't be possible for videos or podcasts though.
+This wouldn't be possible for videos or podcasts though.
 This method might also be overkill, compare to the easier option of having users tag the discipline of the article.
+It would be pretty cool to have though.
 - The wall gets updated as users add knowits

-# To Do list
+## Timeline

 1. **Author annotations:**